Chip-L/passwordGenerator/README.md

 This was fun.
 I think my solution might be a bit convoluted.
 Doing prompts and alerts for all of this gives a HORRIBLE user experience.
 I should do this with selectors from the pages.

+I ended up re-writing the solution.
+I cut the length in half and I think the new solution is actually more readable.
+Both solutions are included, but the second one is what is displayed.
+The second one is also, I think, closer to the intent of the homework.

 ## Table of Contents

 - [User Story](#user-story)